Spectral-Aligned Pruning for Universal Error-Correcting Code Transformers: Introduction

 Despite these advances, transformer-based decoders remain expensive in terms of computational cost and model memory footprint, limiting their practicality in resource-constrained receivers.
 To mitigate the computational and memory overheads of transformer-based ECC decoders, several approaches have been explored.
-Architectural approaches, such as Cross-Attention Message-Passing Transformer (CrossMPT), redesign the attention mechanism to improve efficiency~\cite{Park2025crossmpt}.
-In addition, quantization-based approaches have been proposed, including Accelerating Error Correction Code Transformers (AECCT), which adopt ternary weight quantization~\cite{Levy2024accelerating}.
+Architectural approaches, such as Cross-Attention Message-Passing Transformer (CrossMPT)~\citep{Park2025crossmpt} and Efficient Message-Passing Transformer (EfficientMPT)~\citep{Park2026Efficient}, redesign the attention mechanism to improve efficiency.
+In addition, quantization-based approaches have been proposed, including Accelerating Error Correction Code Transformers (AECCT)~\citep{Levy2024accelerating}, which adopt ternary weight quantization.
 However, structured pruning for transformer-based ECC decoders has not been systematically studied.

 In this paper, we investigate \emph{structured pruning} for universal transformer-based decoders.
-In transformer architectures, structured pruning removes attention heads and feed-forward network (FFN) channels, yielding practical kernel-level speedups~\cite{Michel2019are,Voita2019analyzing}.
-A pruning mask specifies which structural units (e.g., attention heads and FFN channels) are retained or removed, and is typically derived from importance scores computed on a calibration set, incurring significant computational overhead~\cite{Zafrir2021prune,Kwon2022fast,Cheng2024survey}.
+In transformer architectures, structured pruning removes attention heads and feed-forward network (FFN) channels, yielding practical kernel-level speedups~\citep{Michel2019are,Voita2019analyzing}.
+A pruning mask specifies which structural units (e.g., attention heads and FFN channels) are retained or removed, and is typically derived from importance scores computed on a calibration set, incurring significant computational overhead~\citep{Zafrir2021prune,Kwon2022fast,Cheng2024survey}.
 In the context of ECC decoders, it is important to determine pruning masks that preserve decoding performance.
 A straightforward approach is to derive a separate pruning mask for each code; however, this becomes impractical for universal decoders that must support a large and diverse set of codes.
-To address this limitation, we aim to reuse pruning masks across different codes, thereby reducing the cost of searching for pruning masks.
-This naturally raises a key question: